 Data are evaluated using QC tests, and the results of those tests are recorded by inserting flags in the data files.
 Table 3-1 provides a simple set of flags and associated descriptions.
 Operators may incorporate additional flags for inclusion in metadata records.
-For example, an observation may fail the Current Speed Test (Test 10) and be flagged as having failed the test.
+For example, an observation may fail the current speed test (test 10) and be flagged as having failed the test.
 Additional flags may be incorporated to provide more detailed information to assist with troubleshooting.
-If the data failed the Current Speed Test by exceeding the upper limit, a "failed high" flag may indicate that the values were higher than the expected range, but such detailed flags primarily support maintenance efforts and are presently beyond U.S. IOOS requirements for QC of real-time data.
+If the data failed the current speed test by exceeding the upper limit, a "failed high" flag may indicate that the values were higher than the expected range, but such detailed flags primarily support maintenance efforts and are presently beyond U.S. IOOS requirements for QC of real-time data.
+For additional information regarding flags, see the Manual for the Use of Real-Time Oceanographic Data Quality Control Flags (U.S. IOOS 2014) posted on the U.S. IOOS QARTOD website.

 Further post-processing of the data may yield different conclusions from those reached during initial assessments.
 Flags set in real time should not be changed to ensure that historical documentation is preserved.
-Results from post processing should generate another set of flags.
+Results from post-processing should generate another set of flags.

-Observations are time ordered, and the most recent observation is $n_0$ , preceded by a value at $n{-1}$ , and so on backwards in time.
-The focus of this manual is primarily on the real-time QC of observations $n_0$ , $n{-1}$ , and $n{-2}$ .
+Observations are time ordered, and the most recent observation is n_0 , preceded by a value at n-1, and so on backwards in time.
+The focus of this manual is primarily on the real-time QC of observations n, n-1, and n-2.